cogmaster-stats/python-cogstats/_sources/install.txt

 ----------------------------------------

-Go the the website of the NeuroDebian repository http://neuro.debian.net/ and under "Get NeuroDebian", select the Operating System (the so-called "host" OS, which is usually windows, macOS or linux) currently running on your computer.
+Go the the website of the NeuroDebian repository http://neuro.debian.net/ and under "Get NeuroDebian", select your "host" OS (again, usually windows, macOS or linux).
 Then select the nearest server and download the "Virtual applicance image dile", which is a rather heavy file with a ".oda" extension.

 For those using windows, I suggest you try the Germany (Nikilaus Valentin Haenel, Vogtland) server so you would get an .ova file and wouldn't have